softwarefactory-project/sf-operator/doc/user/nodepool_config_repository.md

                          |_ my-cloud-image-1.yaml
 ```

+!!! note
-> if the file structure is missing or partial the jobs will skip the related configuration check and update.
+    If the file structure is missing or partial the jobs will skip the related configuration check and update.

 The file `nodepool.yaml` holds [the labels and node providers configuration](https://zuul-ci.org/docs/nodepool/latest/configuration.html).
 This configuration is used by the `nodepool-launcher` process.